 When learning how to use cookie cutters as resin molds, you need to be mindful of the resin soft cure time.
-The super clear resin cures to a soft cure that can be unmolded in 6-8 hours.
-I like to unmold cookie-cutter castings at the soft cure stage and let them cure to hard out of the molds.
+The super clear resin cures to a soft cure that you can unmold in 6-8 hours.
+I like to unmold cookie-cutter castings at the soft cure stage and let them cure hard out of the molds.
 This allows more flexible options to remove extraneous bits from the casting.

-Unmolding a piece without the cookie-cutter is easy.
-Just bend back the flexible tile and pop the resin piece off the tile and remove the Silly Putty.
-I always put the Silly Putty back into its egg so I can use it later.
+Unmolding a piece without the cookie cutter is easy.
+Just bend back the flexible tile and pop the resin piece off the tile.
+Then, remove the Silly Putty.
+I always put the Silly Putty back into its egg so I can use it again later.

 Unmolding an item cast with the cookie-cutter still in place takes a bit more effort.
-First peel the tile off of the resin, just like with the item without the cookie cutter.
-Remove the Silly Putty from the tile and put it in the egg.
+First, peel the tile off of the resin.
+Next, remove the Silly Putty from the tile and put it in the egg.

 Next, pop the resin out of the cookie cutter.
-With some shapes, it can be hard to remove the cured item from the cookie cutter.
+It can be hard to remove the cured item from the cookie cutter with some shapes.
 If you unmold when the resin is in a soft cure, you can carefully slip a craft knife around the edges to release the resin.
 Otherwise, if the resin is cured to a hard cure and is stubborn coming out, putting it in the freezer for 10-15 minutes can help.
 Applying a good coating of mold release at the beginning of the project makes this stage so much easier.

-When you unmold items that have colourant and glitter, the Silly Putty will often pick up some of the embellishments from the tile.
-These can generally be picked off before you use your Silly Putty again.
-For this piece, the Silly Putty didn’t have a tight seal on the tile all the way around, so a bit of resin seeped under.
-This also can also be removed from the Silly Putty.
+When you unmold items with colourant and glitter, the Silly Putty will often pick up some of the embellishments from the tile.
+You can generally pick these off before you use your Silly Putty again.
+For this piece, the Silly Putty didn’t have a tight seal on the tile all the way around.
+So, a bit of resin seeped underneath.
+You can also remove this from the Silly Putty.

 Step 12: Clean up the edges

-When learning how to use cookie cutters as resin molds, you need to be ready to trim up any resin that may have seeped underneath the cookie-cutter edge.
+When learning how to use cookie cutters as resin molds, you must be ready to trim up any resin that may have seeped underneath the cookie-cutter edge.
 If you remove your items from the molds when they’re soft cured, you can trim away some of the edges with scissors.

-Place your items on a flat surface and allow them to cure to hard, usually 12-24 hours.
-Once the items are cured to hard, the edges can be sanded and finished.
+Place your items on a flat surface and allow them to cure too hard, usually 12-24 hours.
+Once the things are cured hard, the edges can be sanded and finished.

-To sand the edges of small molded items, I like to use a nail emory board that I’ve picked up at the dollar store as my sanding tool.
+To sand the edges of small molded items, I use a nail Emory board as my sanding tool.
 Go over all the edges of the piece to smooth off any sharp bits.

-If you have an item with voids or holes in the surface, you can use a rolled-up piece of sandpaper to sand them.
+If you have an item with voids or holes in the surface, you can use a rolled-up piece of sandpaper for sanding them.
 A grit of 400 or higher is recommended.

-Use a wet wipe to remove any stray particles from your sanding before adding any additional finishing.
+Use a wet wipe to remove stray particles from your sanding before adding any additional finishing.

 Step 13: Highlight details

-Adding colourant as a finish may have a slightly different colour than that which is put in the mold at the beginning.
+Adding colourant as a finish may have a slightly different colour than that put in the mold at the beginning.